LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

           [Understanding Success Criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
       - tags:
-          - All roles
+        - UX/AD
         title: "1.08 - Be careful with strong colors, use the red sparingly "
         text: Colors are great for improving usability and aesthetics.
 Be aware though that using strong colors too frequently can steal focus from the most important information and interactions.
 Use our red color (#E30613) sparingly, for example when you need a “call-to-action” button.
       - tags:
+        - UX/AD
-          - All roles
+        - Developer
         title: 1.09 - Allow for popup-functionality to be used by all users
         text: >-
           Content that appears when the user focuses on it with the keyboard or